A Superpower Tested: Why America’s Future Could Hinge on Helping Israel

 The tightening of economic ties between China, Russia and Iran might be enough to keep all three regimes stable enough until a new world order emerges.
 Therefore, if Iran ever wanted to break through to a military nuclear capability and assemble a bomb but was afraid of international repercussions and the price it would be made to pay, it seem these days the price would be much lower than ever before.

 The second thing that’s becoming clear is that if America is looking for a way to turn things around globally, the middle east might be the best place to start.
 This could play to Israel’s advantage.
-In a meeting with a delegation of retired generals and admirals held yesterday, Prime Minister Netanyahu declared that Israel would get rid of Hamas but that the main threat is Iran and it is “on its way to conquer the Middle East, including Saudi Arabia” and that “they want to take down Jordan as well”.
-These threats reflect the mood in Jerusalem and probably the reality as well – Israel may manage to deal with the terrorist organizations in Gaza and Lebanon, but when it comes to the regional order, it would be much convenient for Israel if the US throws its full weight into the conflict and lead a pro-western coalition against Iran.
+In a meeting with a delegation of retired generals and admirals held yesterday, Prime Minister Netanyahu declared that Israel would get rid of Hamas but that the main threat is Iran who is “on its way to conquer the Middle East, including Saudi Arabia” and that “they want to take down Jordan as well”.
+These threats reflect the mood in Jerusalem and probably the reality as well – Israel may manage to deal with the terrorist organizations in Gaza and Lebanon, but when it comes to the regional order, it would be best for Israel if the US throws its full weight into the conflict and lead a pro-western coalition against Iran.

 President Biden has shown cognitive and leadership decline in the past year.
 His last speech where he appeared presidential and focused was probably on October 10th, three days after the Hamas attack.
 It was the most pro-Israeli and pro-Jewish speech by a foreign leader ever, a speech worth teaching in every school in Israel.
 The massive shipment of ammunition is also not to be taken for granted.
 However, in the long war of attrition we are in, the peak is still ahead of us, and it doesn’t only concern Israel but the entire free world, which is reaching it from a position of inferiority.